 Your eyes are typically the first thing that someone notices about your face.
-This is why Shakespeare referred to them as “windows to your soul”.
+This is why Shakespeare referred to them as the “windows to your soul”.
 As a natural reflection of your emotions, they are often considered the best representation of you and your personality.
 They are also, unfortunately, one of the first areas to show the signs of age.
 The skin around the eyes is extremely thin and delicate.
 In addition, our eyes are always moving — stretching the skin.
-This makes them particularly susceptible to not just the ravages of Father Time, but also certain lifestyle choices like sun, smoking and whether or not you live in a polluted, urban environment.
-The result may be sagging in the upper eyelids, droopy lower lids, dark hollows under the eyes and the dreaded under eye bags.
+This makes them particularly susceptible to not just the ravages of Father Time, but also certain lifestyle choices like sun, smoking and living in a polluted, urban environment.
+The result may be sagging or heaviness in the upper eyelids, droopy lower lids, dark hollows under the eyes and the dreaded under eye bags.
 All of this can make you appear tired, sad, and older than your true age.
 For some people, loose skin in the upper eyelids can even impair their vision.

 Eyelid surgery or blepharoplasty is a surgical procedure to remove excess skin and fat, lifting droopy eyelids in order to restore a more fresh, well-rested, and alert appearance.
-It’s a simple procedure that can take years off your face.
+It’s a procedure that can take years off your face.
 Board certified plastic surgeon Dr. Sean Doherty believes strongly in rejuvenating the eyes, not changing them.
 To do this, he always takes a comprehensive approach with his eyelid surgery patients.
 No part of the face lives in isolation.
 The eyes intersect with the forehead, upper cheeks and temples.
-You can not treat one without looking at the others.
+You cannot treat one without looking at the others.
 This is why it is so important that you be assessed in person.

 Eyelid Surgery Consultation